mlflow/mlflow/docs/source/tutorial-tracking.rst

     # ... data and model preparation ...
     with mlflow.start_run():
       # ... training code ...
+      pass # (Not in sample: added because we lint our docs' code samples)

 The call to :py:func:`mlflow.start_run` returns an object of type :py:class:`ActiveRun <mlflow.ActiveRun>`.
 The ``ActiveRun`` object contains metadata about the run that you may find useful.
 If you want to keep a reference to that object, you can use: